 In the constantly growing landscape of fashion bloggers, it's an unfortunate fact that the younger crowd significantly outnumbers ladies of a certain age.
-It seems everywhere you look, it's nothing but beautiful 20-somethings showing off their style, and while there are certainly more of them, that doesn't make them any more relevant or valuable than their more mature counterparts.
+It seems everywhere you look, it's nothing but beautiful 20-somethings showing off their style.
+There are certainly more of them, but that doesn't make them any more relevant or valuable than their more mature counterparts.
 Fashion is universal, after all.

 Shine by Three's Margaret Zhang has a hefty résumé.
 She's a photographer, stylist, and, oh yeah, she's a law student too.
 Her penchant for layering is seriously impressive, and her fashion month outfits always impress.

 Stephanie Yeboah started her personal style blog, Nerd About Town, out of frustration with the lack of plus-size clothing available.
 A self-proclaimed sci-fi and comic book nerd, Stephanie advocates body positivity and uses her platform to help others feel confident in how they look.